eddmann/eddmann.github.io/_posts/2014/2014-04-09-securing-sessions-in-php.md

 ---
 layout: post
-title: "Securing Sessions in PHP"
+title: 'Securing Sessions in PHP'
-meta: "Creating a secure Session handler class in PHP, using collated best-practices."
+meta: 'Creating a secure Session handler class in PHP, using collated best-practices.'
 ---

 Following on from my previous post on [Self-signed SSL certificates](/posts/self-signed-ssl-certificates-with-nginx-and-apache/), I would now like to address the second most common Web application vulnerability ([Broken Authentication and Session Management](https://www.owasp.org/index.php/Top_10_2013-A2-Broken_Authentication_and_Session_Management)).
 When delving into the subject I was unable to find a definitive resource for an PHP implementation.
 Due to this, I set out to combine all the best practice I could find into a single Session handler, to help protect against the common attack vectors.
 Since PHP 5.4, you are able to set the Session handler based on a class instance that extends the default 'SessionHandler' class.

 <!--more-->

 In my initial research I found multiple commonly mis-configured options that should be addressed, these are presented below in the 'setup' method.